MichaelHatherly/Docile.jl/docs/manual.md

 end
 ```

-Note that some Docile features, like `@doc*`, are not present in julia 0.4.
+Note that some Docile features, like `@doc+`, are not present in julia 0.4.